anushkarjain/Face-Mask-Detector/README.md

 # Face-Mask-Detector
-Face mask detector made by using OpenCV, TensorFlow, CNN, and various other Python Libraries.
+Face mask detector made by using OpenCV, TensorFlow, Sci-kit learn, CNN, and various other Python Modules.
+Link to the dataset used: https://drive.google.com/drive/folders/1tvLtA8UvfvQO6dEZBfOJi0aoIVOIzHAT